wpswings/subscriptions-for-woocommerce/README.txt

 == SUBSCRIPTIONS PLUGIN COMPATIBILITIES ==

+* **Compatible With PDF Generator For WordPress Pro:** Subscription for WooCommerce plugin is compatible with [**PDF Generator for WordPress Pro**](https://wpswings.com/product/pdf-generator-for-wp-pro/).
+This compaitblity allows store owners to automatically send PDF invoices to customers whenever a subscription renewal order status is updated.
+Customers can also easily download their invoices directly from the order section of their account

 * **Compatible With Affiliate Manager**: Our Subscription for WooCommerce plugin works smoothly with the [**Affiliates Manager plugin by WP Insider**](https://wordpress.org/plugins/affiliates-manager/).
 This means affiliates can earn commissions on both the first subscription purchase and on every renewal.
 It keeps affiliates motivated and helps boost your subscription sales in the long run.